dmdque/typingtest/README.md

 typingtest
 ==========
 Run `make` to compile.
+You may need to install xorg-dev (`sudo apt-get install xorg-dev`).
 If it doesn't work, run:
 > g++ main.cc

 Once compiled, run: